-Nicosia Airport was the main airport on the island of Cyprus up until the war in 1974.
+Nicosia International Airport was the main airport on the island of Cyprus up until the war in 1974.
 A coup supported by Greece led Turkey to invade the north of the island to protect the Turkish minority living there and protect democracy.
 Since then, the island has been divided and all efforts to reunite the divided community have failed.
-Many of the buildings in the buffer zone between the two sides were abandoned and have been decaying since the war.
-Talks continue to try bring the two communities in Cyprus together but even 40 years later, they remain divided and suspicious of each other.
+Many of the buildings in the UN Buffer Zone between the two sides were abandoned and have been decaying since the war.
+Talks continue to try bring the two communities in Cyprus together but even over 40 years later, they remain divided and suspicious of each other.

-The airport in the capital Nicosia was built in the 1930s as RAF Nicosia as the island was under British control at the time.
-The first passenger terminal was built in 1949 and replaced with a new one in 1968.
-When the war broke out, the Turkish invaders bombed the airport in an attempt to take it out of use for the Cypriot and Greek forces however under a ceasefire negotiated in August 1974, the airport became part of the UN Buffer Zone between the 2 sides and remains so to this day.
-It acts as a base for the UN in Cyprus.
-Access to the Buffer Zone is limited to peoples from both sides and a lot of what lay in the strip of land dividing the island is as it was in 1974, now abandoned and forgotten.
+A ceasefire was negotiated between the two sides in August 1974 and Nicosia International Airport became part of the UN Buffer Zone which divided the southern Greek Cyprus from the Northern Turkish Cyprus.
+It remains in the UN Buffer Zone to this day and acts as an administrative base for the UN in Cyprus, UNFICYP.
+Access to the Buffer Zone is limited for peoples from both sides with a lot of what lay in the strip of land dividing the island left as it was in 1974.
 Nicosia International Airport is one such place.
 The legendary ghost town of Varosha has also remained abandoned and closed off from the public since the 1974 invasion.

 A Turkish Cypriot proposal to reopen the airport under joint control in 1975 was rejected by Archbishop Makarios.
 In 1977, three Cyprus Airways aircraft were flown out by British Airways engineers after being abandoned there since the invasion.
 No other commercial aircraft have taken off or landed at the airport since.